Energy law: Germany

-Germany's renewable energy law mandates the use of renewable energy through its taxes and tariffs.
+Germany's renewable energy law, the German Renewable Energy Sources Act, mandates the use of renewable energy through its taxes and tariffs.
 It promotes the development of renewable energy sources via a system of feed-in tariffs.
 It regulates the amount of energy generated by the producer and the type of renewable energy source.
 It also creates an incentive to encourage technological advancements and costs.
 The results have been startling: on 6 June 2014, more than half of the nation's energy used on that date came from solar power.
 Despite regulatory processes adding more renewable energy to its energy mix, Germany's electric grid has become more reliable, not less.

 The German government has proposed abandoning "its planned phase-out of nuclear energy to help rein in surging electricity prices and protect the environment, according to proposals drawn up by an energy task force under Economy Minister Michael Glos."
 The German Green Party has opposed nuclear energy, as well as the market power of German utilities, claiming the "energy shortfall" has been artificially created.

 There is significant academic interest in German energy law.
 A chart summarizing German energy legislation is available.